Nicollette Sheridan Fires Back At Harry Hamlin After Actor Called Her Out On Twitter

 Yesterday an interesting new Twitter feud popped up between two former flames that no one saw coming.
 Harry Hamlin and ex-wife Nicollette Sheridan have begun a Twitter war over the falling out of their marriage 28 years ago.
-It all started on last Tuesday’s episode of The Real Housewives of Beverly Hills when Harry’s current wife, Lisa Rinna, filled in her castmates on what went down between her husband and the Desperate Housewives star all those years ago.
+It all started on last Tuesday’s episode of The Real Housewives of Beverly Hills when Harry’s current wife, Lisa Rinna, filled in her cast mates on what went down between her husband and the Desperate Housewives star all those years ago.

 According to Lisa, Nicollette attended a Michael Bolton concert while Harry was in Canada in 1992 and she cheated on her husband with the pop star.
 Once Nicollette caught wind of the exchange between the women on RHOBH, she took to Twitter to clap back against the allegations as the Inquisitr previously reported.